 7. Stretford Food Hall

 A weekend destination in its own right, Stretford Food Hall is bright, airy, and spot-on for meeting friends for a Sunday coffee.
-Boasting bright, Miami-style interiors, the dog-friendly venue is home to flavourful Malaysian grub, tacos, Dim Sum, ice cream and baked goods – with so much more on offer both weekly and seasonally.
+Boasting bright, Miami-style interiors, the dog-friendly venue is home to flavourful Japanese grub, burgers, brunch dishes, Dutch pancakes and baked goods – with so much more on offer both weekly and seasonally.
 Guests can also enjoy both coffees and beers, meaning it’s a fantastic location for both casual coffees and late afternoon drinks.
 Stretford Food Hall, Chester Rd, Stretford, M32 9BD.

 8. Stockport Produce Hall

 A produce hall with a century-long history, Stockport’s The Produce Hall has brought back to life the town’s old market hall – giving locals a lively place to go for coffees, food, locally-brewed beers and more.
-Maintaining a number of original features, the architecturally beautiful building can now be seen bustling with people every week – with a lovely bar and fresh food served from vendors such as Chaat Cart, Black Market and Angkor Soul.
+Maintaining a number of original features, the architecturally beautiful building can now be seen bustling with people every week – with a lovely bar and fresh food served from vendors such as Mamma G’s, La Capilla and Fat Louis/Poco Mas.
 The Produce Hall, 24A Market Pl, Stockport, SK1 1EU.

 9. Arndale Market

-Arndale Market has a special place in our hearts.
+Arndale Market is one of the food halls in Manchester which has a special place in our hearts.
 Every lunch break, it’s been consistently there for us, and over the years, it’s kind of acted like a springboard of success for local food vendors.
-Both Viet Shack and Salt & Pepper have gone leaps and bounds since opening up on the market, with the likes of Just Natas, Piazza MCR, and Dunkin’ Burgers currently enjoying residence at the busy foodie spot.
+You’ll find the likes of Just Natas, Viet Shack, and Dunkin’ Burgers currently enjoying residence at the busy foodie spot.
 Arndale Market, 49 High St, M4 3AH.